redis/redis-doc/topics/protocol.md

 # Redis Protocol specification

 Redis clients communicate with the Redis server using a protocol called **RESP** (REdis Serialization Protocol).
-While the protocol was designed specifically for Redis, it can be used for other client-server software proejcts.
+While the protocol was designed specifically for Redis, it can be used for other client-server software projects.

 RESP is a compromise between the following things: